 And so the term “taking the limelight” was born.
 This is just one of many old and ingenious technologies used to run the Victoria Theatre.
 Despite being over 100 years old, many of those systems are still used in contemporary theatres today.
 For example, the fire wall in the theatre uses a process which has been adapted by modern venues.

-Adam Zakarauskas, the live Performance Coordinator with the Civic Theatre, says “There are five pickups that go across to the centre one.
+Adam Zakarauskas, the live Performance Coordinator with Newcastle’s Civic Theatre, says “There are five pickups that go across to the centre one.
 You’d winch that in and out when the theatre was closed so that if there was a fire backstage it wouldn’t go into the auditorium.
 And it’s just wonderful to see that it’s exactly the same system today.
 You can go into a theatre built today and it won’t be hand winched, but it will still be the same system.
 I have just looked at some fantastic technology in the Civic Theatre which is the modern edge of technology, and to come here and see the reality of theatre – it’s overwhelmingly exciting.
 It’s like a secret hidden spot and I feel really precious about it.”

 Adam has a great appreciation for the performances they were able to show at the Victoria Theatre back in the 1800’s, “Looking around at the technology of the time – the old gallery floors, the belaying pins for tying off hanging pieces, the total lack of infrastructure.
 To be honest – I don’t know how they did shows in here!”